Author: Willow Aster

 Once their relationship steadies, they’re both happier than they’ve ever been, and it’s hard to not get caught up in the magic they have together.
 Until something so devastating comes to light that threatens to shatter everything they’ve built with each other.

-True Love Story is a story about the real highs and lows that come with a relationship—happiness, pain, angst, and finding out if love really is enough."
+True Love Story is a story about the real highs and lows that come with a relationship—happiness, pain, angst, and finding out if love really is enough.

 *minor spoilers contained herein*

-Sparrow Kate Fisher officially met Ian Orville Sterling when she was a very mature 18 year old and he was…much older, but not quite as mature.
+Sparrow Kate Fisher officially met Ian Orville Sterling when she was a very mature 18-year-old and he was…much older, but not quite as mature.
 He was a well-known and highly respected musician and songwriter.
 He was also unbelievably attractive and had a way about him that knocked the no-nonsense and well-grounded Sparrow off her perch.
 The first time they touched, her skin “blazed” and after their sedate introduction, she atypically blurted out something she would otherwise never have said out loud.
 Yes, that’s how much he affected her!

 Ian unashamedly flirted with her while her parents, his cousin and his wife, and her boyfriend were seated at the table with them.
 She thought herself a “horrible person” because she loved his audacity.
 Ian was immediately taken with her and set about asking questions and using body language that set Sparrow’s heart pounding.

 Ian came into Sparrow’s life as she and her best friend, Tessa, were preparing to leave home in San Jose, California for New York City, where Sparrow would be taking literary courses at NYU.
 Sparrow was very much the product of her proper upbringing.
 She considered her parents “wonderful.”
 Her father was a pastor and she felt her only job being a pastor’s daughter was to be "perfect."
 She didn't use curse words or slang—preferring “meaningful” words instead.
-Her love of books, reading, and writing were evident in how effectively she was able to express herself.
+Her love of books, reading, and writing was evident in how effectively she was able to express herself.
 In fact, as a songwriter, Ian was no slouch in the area of communicating – orally and in writing.

 Sparrow brilliantly used what she called a contradiction game to list the pros and cons of that first meeting.
 She also had to deal with Michael, her boyfriend, who had feelings for her much deeper than her own for him.
 Although Michael may have appeared to be the perfect match for Sparrow, her feelings for Ian defied that logical fit.
 She daydreamed about Ian constantly and ended up shooting down Michael’s plans for their lives together.
 Tessa’s unfailing friendship and the support of her disappointed, but loving parents got Sparrow through the period following the break-up with Michael.
 Then Ian made another appearance which left no doubt for either of them that there was something serious happening between them.
 After spending one magical day with Ian in San Francisco, she and Tessa were off to New York.
 They settled into their tiny NYC apartment and Sparrow, still constantly thinking of Ian, committed herself to her classes.